zopefoundation/zope.untrustedpython/docs/narr.rst

    ...
    TypeError: object does not support item deletion

-   Exception raised:
-   ...
-   TypeError: object does not support item deletion

-(Note that you can mutate it through its `__dict__` attribute, however, when combined with the untrusted code compiler, getting the `__dict__` attribute will return a proxied object that will prevent mutation.)

 It contains items with keys that are all strings and values that are either proxied or are basic types: